ClaudiaLie/SpeedTyping/README.md

 * The typewriter effect animation on the header has been created following the tutorial of [Ania Kubów](https://github.com/kubowania) on her [Youtube Channel](https://youtu.be/mULM6KcF_mo?t=3);
 * The API code and the use of it has been written with the support of the tutorial of [Web Dev Simplified](https://github.com/WebDevSimplified) on his [Youtube Channel](https://youtu.be/R-7eQIHRszQ);
 * The general structure of the webpage is inspired by [Traversy Media](https://github.com/bradtraversy) ([Youtube Channel](https://youtu.be/Yw-SYSG-028?t=22)).
+* As mentioned above in the "Bugs" section, I was able to figure a color validation if the user has completed correctly the quote, thanks to [Stack Overflow](https://stackoverflow.com/questions/25713190/change-div-colour-with-js-if-else-conditiond);
 * The main inspiration of this game is the typing test [Monkeytype](https://monkeytype.com/), a website with a simple design, extremely intuitive and easy to use.

 ## Acknowledgements <a name="acknowledgements"></a>